BryceCanyonCounty/bcc-banks/README.md

 # Feather Banks

+🚧 **This project is in active development and not officially released yet.**
+It is designed exclusively for use with the [Feather Framework](https://github.com/FeatherFramework) and its dependencies:

 **Feather Banks** is a powerful and secure banking system designed to provide an immersive and realistic banking experience within your RedM roleplay server.
 This script offers a wide range of features that make it an essential addition to your server.

 ## Implemented Features: